Updated: Feb 9

 “My brother Frank had exclaimed over the disaster, I vaguely recalled, when he learned of it from a fellow officer; a horrific explosion and lava flow near Java, in the Dutch East Indies.” pp. 44.

-Barron’s research, as always, is perfection, leading one to wonder what is fact or fiction.
+Barron’s voice and research, as always, is perfection, leading one to wonder what is fact or fiction.
 A murder mystery after a ball and the reappearance of Jane’s handsome artist friend, Mr Rafael West from Jane & the Waterloo Map (Book 13), increased the pacing and it did not stop until the mystery was solved, murderer revealed.

 I grasped West’s hand in my own and stepped down to the paving.
 He bowed low, brushing his lips over the back of my glove.
 “We should drive out more often, Jane,” he said.
 “The wind has whipped color into your cheeks.
 Indeed—I should like to paint them.” pp. 175.